Wentong-DST/Wentong-DST.github.io/_posts/2016-07-11-limiting-eigenvalue-densities-of-random-matrices.md

 Early this year, I got the chance to do some undergraduate research (UROPS) on random matrix theory (more like a study actually).
 My project was recently nominated for the NUS Centre for Remote Imaging, Sensing and Processing (CRISP) Award and so I'm supposed to prepare a 20-minute talk for the judges to decide who to give the award to and whatnot.

 Anyways, I thought it would be nice to do a short introduction and compilation of results here first.
-The main mathematical tool used is [<u>the moment method</u>](https://en.wikipedia.org/wiki/Method_of_moments_(probability_theory)).
+The main mathematical tool used is the [<u>moment method</u>](https://en.wikipedia.org/wiki/Method_of_moments_(probability_theory)).
 Interested readers can refer to my [<u>UROPS paper</u>](/pdf/ma3288.pdf "ma3288.pdf") for detailed proofs and references.
 Note that there are some typos and errors which I've yet to correct (most notably the proof for counting Dyck paths).

 **What are random matrices?**